magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/bulk-provisioning.md

 ####  Import finished

 After the creation process was completed, some statistics information will be shown.<br/>
 On the following example, we can see that 8 devices were created successfully, and an error occurred while creating 2 devices.
 The reason is that Device 1, Device 2 and Device 3 have the same token in the given sample file.
-ThingsBoard system prohibits that.
+IoT Hub system prohibits that.

 ![image](/images/user-guide/bull-provisioning/import-device-info-created.png)<br/>